Stanley Mazor

-Stanley Mazor is an American microelectronics engineer who was born on 22 October 1941 in Chicago, Illinois.
+Stanley Mazor is an American microelectronics engineer.
 He is one of the co-inventors of the world's first microprocessor architecture, the Intel 4004, together with Ted Hoff, Masatoshi Shima, and Federico Faggin.

 Early years

-Mazor was born to Jewish parents, As a youth, Mazor's family moved to California, where he attended Oakland High School from which he graduated in 1959.
+As a youth, Mazor's family moved to California, where he attended Oakland High School from which he graduated in 1959.
 He enrolled in San Francisco State University (SFSU), majoring in math and studying helicopter design and construction as a hobby.
 Mazor met his future wife Maurine at SFSU and they wed in 1962.
 Around the same time, he became interested in computers and learned to program SFSU's IBM 1620 computer, taking a position as a professor's assistant and teaching other students to use the technology.
 Meanwhile, he continued to study computer architecture in technical manuals outside of school.

 Career summary

 In 1964, he became a programmer with Fairchild Semiconductor, followed by a position as computer designer in the Digital Research Department, where he co-patented "Symbol", a high-level language computer.
+(The "Symbol" computer was never patented as a complete unit, and the U.S. Patent Office lists only four patented sub-units: 3,643,225: Memory Control System; 3,643,227: Job Flow and Multiprocessor Operation Control System; 3,577,130: Means for Limiting Field Length of Computed Data; and 3,647,348: Hardware-Oriented Paging Control System.
+Mazor's name is on that last one.)

 In 1969, he joined the year-old Intel Corporation, and was soon assigned to work with Ted Hoff on a project to help define the architecture of a microprocessor—often dubbed a "computer-on-a-chip"—based on a concept developed earlier by Hoff.
 The Japanese calculator manufacturer Busicom asked Intel to complete the design and manufacture of a new set of chips.
 Credited along with Faggin, Hoff, and Masatoshi Shima of Busicom as co-inventor, Mazor helped define the architecture and the instruction set for the revolutionary new chip, dubbed the Intel 4004.

 Although there was an initial reluctance on the part of Intel marketing to undertake the support and sale of these products to general customers, Hoff and Mazor joined Faggin, designer of the 4004 and project leader, and actively campaigned for their announcement to the industry and helped define a support strategy that the company could accept.
 Intel finally announced the 4004 in 1971.

 After working as a computer designer for six years, Mazor moved to Brussels, Belgium where he continued to work for Intel, now as an application engineer helping customers to use the company's products.
 He returned to California the following year, and began teaching, first in Intel's Technical Training group, and later at Stanford University and the University of Santa Clara.
 Various teaching engagements took him around the world, including Stellenbosch, South Africa; Stockholm, Sweden; and Nanjing, China.
 In 1984, Mazor joined Silicon Compiler Systems.
 In 2008, Mazor was the Training Director of BEA Systems.